[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-Rest of the steps are the same as in the previous example of creating the policy using the jsonencode function.
+The remaining steps are the same as those in the previous example of creating the policy using the jsonencode function.

 The aws_iam_policy_document data resource generates policies in JSON format that can be used with the aws_iam_policy resource or with any resource that expects a JSON policy.